ArjenSchwarz/aqua/README.md

 $ aqua role create --role RoleName --type aqua
 ```

-Or you can manually create the role, with the permissions as shown [here][permissionslink].
+Or you can manually create the role, with the permissions as shown in the code [here][permissionslink].

 You can then install Aqua using: